galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

     - The cost of this convenience is that ToolFactory is limited to a subset of simple script and package wrappers.

-# 2. Getting your hands on a ToolFactory Appliance for some hands-on training.
+# Getting your hands on a ToolFactory Appliance for some hands-on training.

 - If you found the introductory material relevant to your own needs, you may wish to start the DIY/hands-on part of the tutorial that follows.
 - Install your own ToolFactory Appliance as described below.
 - Start exploring the provided samples to figure out if and how it might help your work.
 - Tutorial material that follows **can only be completed with a working ToolFactory**.

->#### Active Tutorial content follows
+> ### Agenda
 >
 > 1. TOC
 > {:toc}